cridge14/caroline-ridge-portfolio/critique-by-design.md

 Researchers then use 6 key factors to explain *why* countries differ in happiness (note: they are not using these to calculate the score itself).
 The six key factors are: Log GDP per capita, social support, healthy life expectancy, freedom to make life choices, generosity, and freedom from corruption.
 The baseline "dystopia" society is used as a comparison for all countries, and is the lowest possible value of all of these factors.

 ## Step two: the critique
-You can see my critique for the originial visualizatoin of the 2024 World Happiness Report Below:
+You can see my critique for the originial visualization of the 2024 World Happiness Report Below:

 * Usefulness: 6/10
 * Completeness: 6/10